Kim Jong Il

-In the early 1980s, Kim had become the heir apparent for the leadership of North Korea, thus being established the Kim family, and he assumed important posts in party and army organizations.
-Kim succeeded his father and founder of North Korea, Kim Il Sung, following his death in 1994.
-Kim was the General Secretary of the WPK, WPK Presidium, WPK Central Military Commission, Chairman of the National Defence Commission (NDC) of North Korea and the Supreme Commander of the Korean People's Army (KPA), the fourth-largest standing army in the world.
+Kim was born in 1941 in the far eastern region of the Soviet Union and moved to Pyongyang in 1945 following the end of Japanese rule.
+He joined the WPK in 1961 and rose through its ranks, joining the Propaganda and Agitation Department (PAD) in 1966.
+He was responsible for investigations following the Kapsan faction incident in 1967, and played a key role in the development of the Juche ideology, North Korean cult of personality and the Monolithic Ideological System.
+He became PAD director in 1973, and took an increasingly prominent role.
+He was formally designated as Kim Il Sung's successor in 1980 at the 6th Congress of the Workers' Party of Korea.
+Kim succeeded his father following his death in 1994.
+Kim was the General Secretary of the WPK, Member of WPK Presidium, Chairman of the WPK Central Military Commission, Chairman of the National Defence Commission (NDC) of North Korea and the Supreme Commander of the Korean People's Army (KPA), the fourth-largest standing army in the world.

-Kim ruled North Korea as a repressive and totalitarian dictatorship.
+Like his father, Kim ruled North Korea as a repressive and totalitarian dictatorship.
 (Note: Sources saying that Kim ruled North Korea as a totalitarian dictatorship.)
 Kim assumed leadership during a period of catastrophic economic crisis amidst the dissolution of the Soviet Union, on which it was heavily dependent for trade in food and other supplies, which brought a famine.
 While the famine had ended by the late 1990s, food scarcity continued to be a problem throughout his tenure.
-Kim strengthened the role of the military by his Songun ("military-first") policies, making the army the central organizer of civil society.
-Kim's rule also saw tentative economic reforms, including the opening of the Kaesong Industrial Park in 2003.
-Under his leadership, North Korea conducted its first nuclear test in October 2006, obtaining nuclear weapons.
-In April 2009, North Korea's constitution was amended to refer to him and his successors as the "supreme leader of the DPRK".
+Kim strengthened the role of the military with his Songun ("military-first") policies, making the army the central organizer of civil society.
+Kim's rule also saw tentative economic reforms, including the opening of the Kaesong Industrial Region in 2003 as well as a failed currency reform in 2009.
+The relationship with South Korea initially improved due to the Sunshine Policy, culminating in Kim's meeting with South Korean president Kim Dae-jung in 2000, followed by a meeting with president Roh Moo-hyun in 2007.
+However, the relationship subsequently deteriorated in 2010 following the sinking of ROKS Cheonan and the bombardment of Yeonpyeong.
+Under his leadership, North Korea conducted its first nuclear test in 2006, becoming the world's ninth nuclear-armed state, followed by another nuclear test in 2009, leading to international sanctions against North Korea.

-The most common colloquial title given to Kim during his lifetime was "Dear Leader" to distinguish him from his father Kim Il Sung, the "Great Leader".
 Following Kim's failure to appear at important public events in 2008, foreign observers assumed that Kim had either fallen seriously ill or died.
-On 19 December 2011, the North Korean government announced that he had died two days earlier, whereupon his third son, Kim Jong Un, was promoted to a senior position in the ruling WPK and succeeded him.
-After his death, alongside "Eternal General Secretary" of the WPK, Kim Jong Il was declared "Eternal Chairman" of the now defunct National Defence Commission, in keeping with the tradition of establishing eternal posts for the dead members of the Kim dynasty.
-North Korean media also began referring to Kim as "the General" (장군 Changgun), similar to his father's posthumous designation as "the [eternal] President".
+After this point, Kim made efforts to promote his third son, Kim Jong Un as his successor, promoting him to high ranking posts in the WPK in 2010.
+On 19 December 2011, the North Korean government announced that he had died two days earlier.
+After his death, alongside "Eternal General Secretary" of the WPK, Kim Jong Il was declared "Eternal Chairman" of the National Defence Commission, in keeping with the tradition of establishing eternal posts for the dead members of the Kim family.